U.S. flag

 Shawn Klimek serves as the Department’s Evaluation Officer.

-The Foundations for Evidence-Based Policymaking Act of 2018 requires that agency Evaluation Officers coordinate the development of an Annual Evaluation Plan that is published concurrently with the agency's Annual Performance Plan and the annual budget.
+The Evidence Act requires the agency Evaluation Officers to coordinate the development of an Annual Evaluation Plan that is published concurrently with the agency's Annual Performance Plan and the annual budget.
 The Annual Evaluation Plan describes significant evaluations and related information for the subsequent fiscal year.
+The FY 2026 Annual Evaluation Plan is currently being developed and will be published along with the budget.
+The FY 2027 Annual Evaluation Plan will start being developed in mid-May, when the Evaluation Officer issues annual instructions on the process, templates, and schedule, as part of the budget process with a complete draft due to OMB with the President’s Budget in early September.

 Learning Agenda

 The Department’s Learning Agenda is a companion document to the Strategic Plan.
 It details evidence and evaluations that will be developed to facilitate achieving the Department’s Strategic Objectives.
-The Learning Agenda includes:
+The Learning Agenda, which is highly aligned with the new Department strategic goals and objectives, includes:

 • Policy-relevant questions that the agency intends to answer to support policymaking.